microsoft/lisa/pytest/DESIGN.md

 test’s required and the target’s available sets of features.
 However, as we move forward we should define a separate `requires` mark that takes well-defined classes describing the minimal required resources for a test.
 This will be part of the refactor into the two Pytest plugins mentioned above.
+Coupled with the test’s requested `target` fixture being parameterized (see discussion in `pytest-target`) this demonstrates at least one way we can satisfy our “test run planner/scheduler” requirement.

 Furthermore, we have a prototype [generator](https://github.com/LIS/LISAv2/tree/pytest/generator) which parses